payavel/orchestration/docs/guide/configuration.md

 ## Orchestration Config
-After running the `service:install` command, you should see a new config file in `config/orchestration.php`.
+After running the `orchestrate:service` command, you should see a new config file in `config/orchestration.php`.
 This file will serve as a global config file for all your services, you can look at it as the default configuration for your services to be used as a fallback if they haven't specified a service-level configuration.